All Episodes

 tucker carlson

-So your lungs fill with fluid.
+Pulmonary edema, so your lungs are filled with fluid.

 jeremiah johnston

-Fluid, blood, and a mixture.
+Fluid, blood and a mixture.

 In fact, there is a translucent mixture of fluid around the side wound.

-We looked at the side wound there between rib five and six, just above that triangle, which is really a patch from a burnhole.
+We looked at the side wound there between rib five and six just above that triangle, which is really a patch from a burnhole.

-There's actually a translucent serum around that that, again, is consistent with what John's gospel said.
+There's actually a translucent serum around that that, again, is consistent with what John's Gospel said, blood and water flowed out of Jesus because he was already dead.

 And so the crucifixion would prolong that.